 SAIT Residence recognizes a student's need for privacy and will only enter a unit in specific situations:

 - To perform maintenance work following a work order.

-- If a Residence staff member has reason to believe that a wellness check is needed to assure a resident is safe.
+- If a Residence staff member has reason to believe that a wellness check is needed to ensure a resident is safe.